nicholasleblanc/node-backend-auth/README.md

 [ ] ACL: Groups, roles, and permissions.
 [ ] Allow user to change password.
 [ ] Allow user to change email address.
+[ ] Figure out testing!
+Would like to check out Jest.